 Product sales, net represents the gross sales of DEXYCU and YUTIQ less provisions for product sales allowances and accruals.
-We commenced U.S. commercial sales of YUTIQ in February 2019 and net sales totaled \$543,000 for the quarter ended March 31, 2019.
-We commenced commercial sales of DEXYCU in March 2019 and net sales totaled \$684,000 for the quarter ended March 31, 2019.
-We had no product revenue during the three months ended March 31, 2018.
-We expect significant increases in product sales by quarter during the remainder of fiscal 2019.
+We commenced U.S. commercial sales of YUTIQ in February 2019 and net sales totaled \$55,000 for the quarter ended September 30, 2019.
+During this quarter, our 3PL utilized existing inventory to meet demand and the revenue recognized is from initial orders to Ocumension, our partner in China (see Note 4).
+We commenced commercial sales of DEXYCU in March 2019 and net sales totaled \$954,000 for the quarter ended September 30, 2019.
+We had no product revenue during the three months ended September 30, 2018.